Dan-R-Sco/flower_classifier/README.md

 ### Introduction

-This image classifier can distinguish different species of flowers from 102 categories[this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
+This image classifier can distinguish different species of flowers from 102 categories from [this dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html).
 It uses trained Convolutional Neural Networks provided in PyTorch, which is a freely available Deep Learning module kindly offered by Facebook and architecture of the classifier was .

 ### Code